-Are you someone that has experience with kukris and want to upgrade your kit?
+Are you someone that has experience with kukris and wants to upgrade your kit?
 We think the Tops Bushcrafter Kukuri is a great investment, made with some of the finest materials that can last a lifetime when cared for.
-It’s a high-end Kukri that may be out of the price range of novice users though.
+It’s a high-end Kukri that may be out of the price range of novice users.

 Best Budget Option

 The Cold Steel 97KMPS Kukri Machete is one of the lowest-priced kukris on the market right now, and it performs quite well for something that costs so little.
 We recommend this as a starter blade for those just getting into the kukri market.
-You can learn quite a bit about how to handle a blade and sharpen it correctly without dipping into your savings too severely.
+You can learn quite a bit about handling a blade and sharpen it correctly without dipping into your savings too severely.

 Best Kukri for Chopping

-The Condor 60217 Heavy Duty Kukri is a really heavy kukri, which is great if you need to chop wood, and not so great if you just want to open a can.
-It’s not a great everyday carry knife but you can’t beat the raw power and durability that the Condor possesses.
+The Condor 60217 Heavy Duty Kukri is a really heavy kukri, which is great if you need to chop wood and not so great if you want to open a can.
+It’s not a great everyday carry knife, but you can’t beat the raw power and durability that the Condor possesses.

 The History of the Kukri

 Before we get into the nitty-gritty of blade lengths and steel types, let’s take a look back at where the kukri came from.
 Kukris are invariably linked with the Gurkhas – Nepali soldiers recruited by the British armed forces and known for their fierceness in battle.
-However, what’s surprising to fans of military history is that the curved kukri dates back much further, to the ancient Greek knives known as “kopis”.
+However, what’s surprising to fans of military history is that the curved kukri dates back much further, to the ancient Greek knives known as “kopis.”
 It didn’t have all the hallmarks of a modern kukri, but the curved blade and wide tip make it a close cousin to the Nepali model.
-From Greece, the blade design made its way back across the Silk Road though India, to present-day Nepal, where the knifesmithing business has flourished.
+From Greece, the blade design made its way back across the Silk Road through India to present-day Nepal, where the knife smithing business has flourished.

 So what is a kukri exactly?
 Well, it’s a knife with a blade that’s about a foot long or a little less, that curves near the handle and has a wide tip.
 Such a design puts much of the blade’s weight in the front, applying more force along the curved section.
-The best kukri knives are made from quality high-carbon steel, which coincidentally, is found in the leaf springs of truck suspension systems.
+The best kukri knives are made from quality high-carbon steel, coincidentally found in truck suspension systems’ leaf springs.
 As such, kukri blacksmiths, known as Biswakarm in Nepal, will scour the scrapyard for raw materials before grinding and polishing their creations down to beautiful, razor-sharp knives.

 Difference Between a Kukri and a Machete

-Most of us are familiar with machetes; they’re the bladed tools used to hack our way through thick brush and to chop firewood.
+Most of us are familiar with machetes; they’re the bladed tools used to hack our way through thick brush and chop firewood.
 They utilize a straight blade with a curved leading edge that widens slightly at the tip.
-A kukri is quite similar, with the biggest difference being a more pronounced curve in the body of the blade.
+A kukri is quite similar, with the biggest difference being a more pronounced curve in the blade’s body.
 Kukris are often shorter than machetes, but both blades come in a variety of sizes.
-So how do they differ and which one is a more suitable survival tool?
+So how do they differ, and which one is a more suitable survival tool?

 Two Approaches to Kukri Knife Design

 Before we jump into our list, it’s only fair to point out that there are effectively 2 approaches to current day kukri design.
-There are the “traditionalists”, who are sticking to the old historical roots of the Kukri knife and who’s knives still resemble the original old-school Napali Ghurkha Kives.
-Then there are what we’d call the “utilitarians”.
-These designers have taken the shape, form, and advantages of the traditional kukri shape and are applying modern materials and thinking to design a survivalist and tactical tools for the modern age.
+There are the “traditionalists,” who are sticking to the old historical roots of the Kukri knife and whose knives still resemble the original old-school Napali Ghurkha Kives.
+Then there are what we’d call the “utilitarians.”
+These designers have taken shape, form, and advantages of the traditional kukri shape and are applying modern materials and thinking to design survivalist and tactical tools for the modern age.